siran/writing/books/A New Arithmetic/A New Arithmetic - 000 Preface.md

 seeing numbers, and therefore a new arithmetic.
 Here we describe what we call *ultrareal numbers*: numbers that are never negative.

-More specifically, an ultrareal number $U$ has an "inner value"
+More specifically, an ultrareal number $U$ has an "inner state"
 $u$ whose visible value is written

 $$